Eddison Zvobgo

 An influential member of Zimbabwe's first fully independent cabinet, Zvobgo was Minister of Local Government and Housing until 1982, and Minister of Justice until 1985.
 In 1987, he had become Zimbabwe's Minister of Parliamentary and Constitutional Affairs and it was in this capacity that he made several amendments to Zimbabwe's Constitution.

 Initially a staunch supporter of Zanu-PF policies, Zvobgo later criticized Robert Mugabe's autocratic rule.

 In 1992, Zvobgo was moved to the less influential post of Minister of Mines.
 In 1996, Zvobgo survived a car accident, in which both his legs were broken.
 This accident was considered suspicious by many.
 Shortly after the accident President Mugabe demoted Dr. Zvobgo further to Minister Without Portfolio, and, in 2000, Dr. Zvobgo was dropped from Zimbabwe's cabinet altogether.

 In the 2002 presidential elections, Zvobgo refused to campaign for Mugabe, but did not endorse the opposition challenger Morgan Tsvangirai, leader of the Movement for Democratic Change (MDC).
 He also voiced his opposition to the sweeping media law, passed the same year, calling it "the most serious assault on our constitutional liberties since independence".

 Despite his criticism, Zvobgo eventually voted for the legislation, which was used to close off Zimbabwe's only privately owned daily newspaper, The Daily News, and to arrest at least 31 independent journalists.

 Zvobgo became the subject of an internal party disciplinary inquiry in 2003 for his refusal to campaign for Mugabe and after describing the laws as a weapon to stifle opposition to the government, but allegations of disloyalty were eventually dropped.
 He was also accused of holding private talks with the opposition Movement for Democratic Change as the ruling party abandoned formal dialogue between the two parties.

-Zvobgo died on 22 August 2004 after a lengthy battle with cancer.
-Dr. Zvobgo is survived by his seven children: Jonasi, Kerina, Mudiwa, Tsungirirai, Tendai, Esther and Farai Emily.
-He was declared a National Hero and laid to rest at Zimbabwe's National Heroes Acre.
+Zvobgo died of cancer on 22 August 2004.
+He was declared a National Hero and buried at Zimbabwe's National Heroes' Acre.
+He had seven children, Kerina, Eddison, Tsungirirai, Jonas, Tendai, Esther and Farai Emily.